brenesji/K8sOnAWS/README.md

-# 2. Configure the sec groups (allow TCP and ICMP traffic), download the pem file
+# 2. Configure the sec groups (allow TCP and ICMP traffic),

+Make sure to download the pem file

 # 3. Change to root

 `sudo su`